Investor Financing

 Is Investor Financing a Good Choice for your Business?

 Investor financing is unique because it often involves ownership of the business rather than a loan that has to be repaid.
 You can finance your business by bringing on an investor or a group of investors.
-The investors will contribute money to finance the business and, in exchange, they will receive some percentage of ownership of the company.
+The investors will contribute money to fund the business and, in exchange, receive some percentage of ownership of the company.

-Investor financing can be a good option if you are comfortable with bringing on other owners.
-However, by accepting investors, you are also giving up ownership and some control of the business.
+Investor financing can be a good option if you are comfortable bringing on other owners.
+However, accepting investors also gives up ownership and some control of the business.
 Terms and roles should be clearly defined so you don’t lose control of your dream.
-Otherwise, you may find that you’re running a business for your investors rather than for yourself.
+Otherwise, you may find that you’re running a business for your investors rather than yourself.

 Investor Financing Pros: